swpecht/swpecht.github.io/docs/_drafts/elo-world-euchre.md

 [ ] Don't actually lose that much speed using a single reader writer (mutex hashmap) -- simplify to single reader / writer setup?

+# Estimating istates

+2.4m pre-deal

+18 remaining cards

+2.4m * 18 * (12+2) * (12+2)

+We only track trump explicitly and the lead suit -- everything else just gets a marker card

+Is this enough to do the first trick of play?

 # Data size analysis